Exam Preparation

 To help you succeed, we’ve compiled actionable tips and strategies tailored to the new exam format.
 Let’s dive in!

-Understanding the New ICF ACC Exam
+What Is the New ICF ACC Exam Format?

 Key aspects of the new exam format:

-Client-Centered Approach: Answers must demonstrate a client-centered mindset, focusing on empowering the client to find their own solutions.
+2. Client-Centered Approach: Answers must demonstrate a client-centered mindset, focusing on empowering the client to find their own solutions.

 With these changes in mind, preparation is more important than ever.